 Following the end of the Cold War, the U.S. military began a transformation of its operational concepts, organizational structure and technologies in an effort to adapt its warfighting capabilities to the new threat environment.
 The resulting shift in procurement priorities toward achieving these capabilities, together with the operational activity in Afghanistan and Iraq, led to an increase in demand for our small UAS.
 We cannot predict whether current or future changes in priorities due to defense transformation or a change in the threat environment will afford new opportunities for our small UAS business in terms of existing, additional or replacement programs.
 Furthermore, we cannot predict whether or to what extent this defense transformation or current overseas operational levels will continue.
-If defense transformation or overseas operations could be impacted.
+If defense transformation or overseas operations cease or slow down, then our business, financial condition and results of operations could be impacted.